 When we take up space, we send the message that we belong. #takeupspace

 Prepare for the meeting by planning where you will contribute.
 What questions you will ask?
 What comments you will make?
 Set a verbal space goal; how many comments do you intend to contribute?
 How many questions do you want to ask?
-To who do you want to respond?
+To whom do you want to respond or engage?
 How can you best contribute to show your expertise?
 Plan your communication tools and set the goal of taking up meaningful verbal and physical space.

 Step 3: Be Prepared